Sebbl22/azure-devops-migration-tools/docs/getting-started.md

 The default [WorkItemMigrationConfig](./Processors/WorkItemMigrationConfig.md) processor will perform the following operations:

-* Migrate interations and sprints
+* Migrate iterations and sprints
 * Attachments
 * Links including for source code.
 Optionally clone the repositories before starting the migration to have links maintained on the initial pass.